Take a seat, suiteSheets

 suiteSheets is being built to align with HMRC's Making Tax Digital rules.
 Upload your spreadsheet each quarter and we handle the rest.

-- Upload your spreadsheet - we read your overview tab
+- Upload your spreadsheet - we read the Overview sheet

 - Format verification before every submission